dudeperf3ct/dudeperf3ct.github.io/_posts/2018-09-30-A-short-story.md

 # Envision the year 2118: What impossible reality will become reality?

->"If it takes 200 years to achieve artificial intelligence and then finally there's a textbook that explains how it's done, the hardest part of that textbook to write will be the part that explains why people didn't think of it 200 years ago." ~John McCarthy
+> <span class='red'>"If it takes 200 years to achieve artificial intelligence and then finally there's a textbook that explains how it's done, the hardest part of that textbook to write will be the part that explains why people didn't think of it 200 years ago."</span> ~John McCarthy

 <p align="center">
 <img src='/images/story/cyberpunk_4.jpg' />